 3. Go Low

 Get down to their level.
 A photo taken at their height is usually much better than one taken from above looking down on them.
-Or try capturing them whilst they’re busy doing what they enjoy rather than making them stop and stand still for a photo.
+Or try capturing them whilst they’re busy doing what they enjoy.
+Making them stop and stand still for a photo doesn’t often get great results.
 Allowing them to carry on doing what they love will also guarantee real smiles!

-You wouldn’t want to pose for photographs when you’re exhausted or feeling unwell and its the same for your kids.
+You wouldn’t want to pose for photographs when you’re exhausted or feeling unwell.
+It’s the same for your kids.
 Try to schedule photos after mealtimes and naps to make sure everybody is full of energy and feeling happy.

 Think about the light in your photo.
-Is it bright and sunny, is it too dark, is the light dappled over their faces casting shadows and bright patches?
-Positioning them in the best light is key.
+Is it bright and sunny?
+Is it too dark?
+Is the light dappled over their faces casting shadows and bright patches?
+Positioning children in the best light is key.
 On a bright sunny day, facing kids towards the sun means they will squint and screw up their faces trying to look at the camera in bright sunlight.
 Instead, try and find some open shade so they can easily look at you without squinting.
-Turn off the flash when taking pictures inside and try to place them near a window that will light them naturally and give great ‘catchlights’ (the reflection you can see in people’s eyes that makes them look ‘alive’).
+Turn off the flash when taking pictures inside.
+Try to place them near a window that will light them naturally and give great ‘catchlights’ (the reflection you can see in people’s eyes that makes them look ‘alive’).